tarwn/lessthandot-hugo/blogs/content/posts/2013-11-04-if-you-could-give-an.md

 type: post
 date: -001-11-30T00:00:00+00:00
 ID: 2191
 excerpt: "Wow, let's think about this question.
 I mean, really think about it.
-In a career that some could consider kind of successful, I'm looking back and thinking, “What could be the best piece of advice I could possibly give that would make or break an aspi&hellip;"
+In a career that some could consider kind of successful, I'm looking back and thinking, \"What could be the best piece of advice I could possibly give that would make or break an aspi&hellip;"
 draft: true
 url: /?p=2191
 categories:
   - Professional Development

 ---
 Wow, let's think about this question.
 I mean, really think about it.
-In a career that some could consider kind of successful, I'm looking back and thinking, “What could be the best piece of advice I could possibly give that would make or break an aspiring DBA?”
+In a career that some could consider kind of successful, I'm looking back and thinking, "What could be the best piece of advice I could possibly give that would make or break an aspiring DBA?"
 As the flood of ideas pour in, I tried to set a predicate on the concept of the word _advice._

 Advice could mean: use this tool because it will help you save a few hundred hours a year.
 Let's look at SQL Sentry's Plan Explorer.
 Damn fine product and a company I'm really liking being connected to in some way.
 This one tool can save you, estimated, a few hundred hours a year.
 But is that sound advice?
 Again, advice for someone aspiring or setting aspirations to set a career path cannot be restricted to a tool.
 Would that tool truly follow them everywhere, be allowed in every installations or really make their career fly above and beyond even mine?
 I'm not sure.